Blog

 0198 Blog kpis both it and security teams can agree on

 In many organizations, IT teams deploy updates and manage infrastructure efficiently while Security teams monitor vulnerabilities and enforce controls.
 Yet even when both sides are performing well, critical gaps can emerge.
 A patched server may still host a vulnerable application unknown to Security, or a newly deployed asset may go unmonitored until it’s too late.
-These gaps stem from siloed priorities, disconnected tools, and misaligned KPIs — and closing them starts with shared metrics built on unified asset visibility.
+These gaps stem from siloed priorities, disconnected tools, and misaligned KPIs.
+Closing them starts with shared metrics built on unified asset visibility.

-IT focuses on uptime and stability.
-Security focuses on reducing risk.
+IT teams focus on uptime and stability.
+Security teams focus on reducing risk.
 Without shared KPIs, teams make decisions based on inconsistent data, which can slow response times, increase exposure, and complicate compliance efforts.
 In this article, we explore five KPIs both teams can agree on, why they matter, and how unified asset visibility makes them actionable across hybrid IT environments.

 Why Shared KPIs Matter for IT–Security Alignment